spanner/zonepicker/README.md

 Pick a timezones using the svg map interface to populate input field with selected timezone name and offset.

-Create text field with class `zonpicker`
+Create text field with class `zonepicker`

 Call zonepicker on the input `$('input.zonepicker').zonepicker()`